Adrienne: Hi, Doris. You look a little bit down. What's the matter?

-Doris: Well, I do feel a bit down because I am going to miss Japan after being here for 9 months, in Japan.
-I am going to miss it so much, cause I've had a great time here.
+Doris: Well, I do feel a bit down because I am going to miss Japan after being here for 9 months in Japan.
+I am going to miss it so much, I've had a great time here.

-Adrienne: Mm, so what are you going to miss about Japan?
+Adrienne: So what are you going to miss about Japan?